Why Delegating is the Key to Achieving Your Strategic Goals

 Have open lines of communication with your team members and give them a chance to showcase their abilities.

-To reduce the possibility that team members won't do the work as planned, give clear instructions and expectations.
+Give clear instructions and expectations to reduce the possibility that team members will not do the work as planned.

-Delegation takes time upfront, but it will save time down the road by decreasing the need for micromanagement or rework.
+Delegation takes time upfront but will save time by decreasing the need for micromanagement or rework.

 Utilize delegation as a chance for team members to gain new knowledge and abilities.